amorinocodes/DECO2017-Blog---Amorino/posts/Week8.md

 ## Wireframes as scope decisions

+This was the first proper build sprint.
+The group (me, Natasha, and Patricia) were working across the data model and the wireframe set simultaneously, which meant the two had to stay in sync.
+A wireframe that assumed a data structure the ERD did not support would create rework, so there was a lot of back-and-forth as both took shape.

-Wireframing for SEAblings this week forced me to make three decisions I had been leaving implicit during planning.
+My side of that forced me to make three decisions I had been leaving implicit during planning.
 Each one turned out to be as much about scope as about layout.
 Choosing one pattern over another meant committing to a particular functional priority.

 ## Decision one: grid versus linear feed

-The recipe and ingredient feed could be a Pinterest-style grid or a linear list.
+For my decision I wanted the recipe and ingredient feed to be a Pinterest-style grid or a linear list.
 A linear list gives each item more space, more metadata, and a clearer reading order.
 A grid delivers more content per scroll and prioritises visual browsing.
 The trade-off is information density against context.

 I chose the grid for two reasons that come directly from the requirements.
 First, SEAblings users are primarily browsing to discover something: a dish they want to make, or an ingredient source they did not know existed.
 They are not reading items sequentially, so a grid suits that better.
 Second, the feed has a toggle between recipe mode and ingredient-find mode, and both content types have a strong visual component.
 A grid handles them consistently without requiring a layout shift between modes.
 The cost is that metadata needs to be highly compressed inside each card, which pushes the information hierarchy harder than a list would.